MicrosoftDocs/Hololens/hololens/hololens2-moving-platform.md

 MDM is a tool for system administrators to set certain settings on devices owned by the organization.
 See [Using Microsoft’s Endpoint Manager Intune to manage HoloLens devices](hololens-mdm-configure.md) for more details.
 System administrators can choose from three options:

 1. Force Moving Platform Mode on for device.
-1. Force Moving Platform Mod off for device.
+1. Force Moving Platform Mode off for device.
 1. Allow users to select via the settings app / device portal.

 #### MixedReality/ConfigureMovingPlatform